Data Analytics Bootcamp

 • Quantity and Unit Price can be used to calculate sales

-• multiple rows can belong to the same invoice because one invoice may contain several products
+• Multiple rows can belong to the same invoice because one invoice may contain several products

 In cohort analysis, we usually group customers based on the date of their first purchase and then track their later activity.